PoCInnovation/Pool2021/Security/Reverse/student.md

 This program is crypted !
 There should be a key somewhere that could help me decrypt it..

-Find the encryption key in the ELF sections, get back to GDB!
+Find the encryption key in the ELF sections.

 Flag format: `PoC{key}`